ahmdmhasn/Sportya/README.md

 # Sportya
-Simple IOS App to list all sports Leagues , Teams and , minimal information about every one and save your favourite Leagues
+Simple iOS App to list all sports Leagues , Teams and , minimal information about every one and save your favourite Leagues

 ## TODO :
 - [X] Create Application Design.